reddmetrics/reddmetrics.github.com/_posts/2011-07-08-hodrick-prescott-filter-and-spectral-signals.md

 signals from forest clearing activity.

 I wasn't able to find a pre-written H-P filter in Clojure, so I wrote my own.
-I am relatively new to Clojure; so, Clojure hackers, please feel free to tear this code apart.
-Or, better yet, gently explain how to clean it up.
-I hope that this will save one or two people some time down the line.
+I am relatively new to Clojure; and so,  please feel free to tear this code apart.

 {% highlight clojure %}
 ;; Hodrick-Prescott filter